ramvenkat98/Inverting-Embeddings-Diffusion-LM/README.md

 # Adapting Diffusion-LM for Embedding Inversion

-This repo contains the second part of work done for my final project for CS236 (the first part can be found [here](https://github.com/ramvenkat98/vec2text-imitator)).
+This fork of the Diffusion-LM repo contains the second part of work done for my final project for CS236 (the first part can be found [here](https://github.com/ramvenkat98/vec2text-imitator)).
 We apply classifier-free-guidance to the recently introduced diffusion-LM model and study the performance on an embedding inversion task.

 [Project Write-up](https://github.com/ramvenkat98/Inverting-Embeddings-Diffusion-LM/blob/main/cs236_final_report.pdf) for reference.